Alert Source Discuss

 4. EXT*CALL setting a new callstatus register (+ a new CALLSTATUS instruction)

-5. Reenable EXTCODESIZE in EOF, keeping its behavior same as in legacy
+5. Re-enable EXTCODESIZE in EOF, keeping its behavior same as in legacy

-HASCODE has been chosen as the most elegant and minimal solution satisfying the requirements at hand and still able to be introduced in EOFv1.
+EXTCODETYPE has been chosen as the most elegant and minimal solution satisfying the requirements at hand and still able to be introduced in EOFv1.

-Reuse the 0x3b (EXTCODESIZE) opcode for HASCODE
+Reuse the 0x3b (EXTCODESIZE) opcode for EXTCODETYPE

 Keep code introspection banned